codewitch-honey-crisis/gfx/docs/pixels.md

 ## 1.7 Declaring custom pixels

 Sometimes the shorthand declarations for common pixels will not be detailed enough to represent your precise pixel.
 A good example might be a 7-color e-paper display.
-Such a display may use 4 bits per pixel, but valid values are only zero through 7.
+Such a display may use 4 bits per pixel, but valid values are only zero through six.
 You can define this using *channel traits*, which declare the properties for a channel.
 You feed one or more channel traits into a pixel definition in order to declare the channels.

 ```cpp
 // declare a 4-bit 7-color pixel